Diesel v/ LNG in European trucking – is EURO 6 leveling the field?

 But with EURO 6, diesel engines have gone a whole lot more complex and all this new technology to filter the dirty stuff has its price, narrowing the gap between diesel trucks and the LNG version.

 Natural gas engines are surprisingly simple.
-No equipment to spray the fuel into the burning chamber necessary (its a gas already), no soot or other particulates clogging up the pipes, just a stream of cleanly burning methane.
+No equipment to spray the fuel into the burning chamber is necessary (it’s a gas already), no soot or other particulates clogging up the pipes, just a stream of cleanly burning methane.
 Exhaust treatment is super simple too.
-No filters for PM necessary, no sulfur to extract, only very low nitrogen oxide concentrations that can be treated with a simple 3-way catalyst.
+No filters for PM are necessary, no sulfur to extract, only very low nitrogen oxide concentrations that can be treated with a simple 3-way catalyst.

 Diesel engines on the other side are a mess.
 The fuel is a liquid which means it needs to be mixed with air through some kind of spraying mechanism.
 Then the by-products of combustion (soot and other particles) clog the engine and piping, slowly suffocating it.
-Then it gets really hairy.
+Then it gets hairy.

 Particle filters take soot and other solids out.
 Those particle filters need to be changed from time to time as they fill up with stuff.
 Then multiple layers of catalysts are applied and then there is the new urea mechanism that supposedly washes the NOx out of the exhaust stream.
-It does so by applying AdBlue, a special urea chemical to the exhaust stream and which then binds the NOx and the collects the NOx enriched AdBlue.
-That means that the truck needs to get its AdBlue fill every once so often which means AdBlue refilling stations, AdBlue discharging stations (you don’t want this stuff in your gutter) and a lot of heavy liquid that has to be dragged around bringing payload down.
+It does so by applying AdBlue, a special urea chemical to the exhaust stream which then binds the NOx and collects the NOx-enriched AdBlue.
+That means that the truck needs to get its AdBlue fill every once so often which means AdBlue refilling stations, AdBlue discharging stations (you don’t want this stuff in your gutter), and a lot of heavy liquid that has to be dragged around bringing payload down.

 If that becomes true, then let’s compare both engines through their operational cycle.

-First, LNG is a cheaper fuel than diesel is per 100 km.
+First, LNG is a cheaper fuel than diesel per 100 km.
 And those savings are pretty much immediate.

 But there is more.
 EURO 6 diesel engines are maintenance hogs.
 I was told by an insider that the automobile industry likes EURO 6 because they make lots of money on the very frequent and necessary maintenance.
 Remember, all that cleaning and filtering is wearing down the machine and then there is all the soot and particulates which have to stay on board now.
 Someone has to dump the trash sometimes.
 And that’s not free.

 But there is more.
 AdBlue (the urea solution used to clean out the NOx) needs to be replaced from time to time.
-This means filling up on it (one liter costs about 0,5 EURO’s) and I don’t know where it will be disposed of once it’s used.
+This means filling up on it (one liter costs about 0,5 EUROs) and I don’t know where it will be disposed of once it’s used.

 EURO 6 engine makers are quick to point out that there is no loss of efficiency as compared to EURO 5 and also that no power is lost due to all that additional technology at the tailpipe.
-That’s a bit hard to believe be we are taking the red pill for the sake of the argument.
+That’s a bit hard to believe we are taking the red pill for the sake of the argument.

 The current LNG craze in the US has convinced engine makers to develop new and better natural Gas engines and also to produce them in much bigger numbers.
 Which ultimately makes their price come down.
 So if they have already met price-wise, and the diesel monster has a tendency to go up because of increased technological needs and the Natural Gas engine goes down because of the effects of mass production, then diesel is doomed as anyone must go for the switch as otherwise, his competitor will outflank him in the market.